 Remember that thing we just talked about?
 The part where silicone will last longer and you can buy less?
 So yeah, maybe it’s a little more expensive upfront, but in the long run, it’s really much cheaper.
 Case closed.

 In the end, silicone is not a perfect replacement for plastic.
 It’s certainly an improvement, and I would say that silicone really is better than plastic.
 But there’s got to be something better.

-So go ahead and flash that silicone phone case with pride.
+So go ahead and flash that silicone phone case with pride — or check out this bio-plastic phone case option.
 Use your silicone oven mitts with joy.
 Just make sure you get as much use as you can, for as long as you can to help balance out the environmental impact.

 You can make a big difference by making small swaps from plastic to silicone.
 Shop Earth Hero for silicone swaps and save 10% using coupon code ONESTEPGREENER!

 Earth Hero has everything you need to start your journey to a sustainable life.